lordiesan/EDM-Portfolio/Midterm Lab Task 1/ReadMe.md

 * Perform 3 NF
 * Mapped the Normalized tables as a Physical Data Model

-# Here's the screenshot of my output before I started data cleaning (See screenshot)
+# Here's the screenshot of [my output before I started data cleaning](image/Erd.png)
-* Sample Output

 # Here's the screenshot of my output after I started data cleaning (See screenshot)
 * Sample Output .